-Many older people lead healthy, active and exciting lives and living with HIV should not impact on this, but some health problems are more common in HIV-positive population.
+Many older people lead healthy, active and exciting lives and living with HIV should not impact on this, but some health problems are more common in the HIV positive population.

 Over time, our bodies gradually lose strength, although we now know the benefits of a healthy lifestyle and exercising as we age.
 This means that older people now lead healthier, longer lives than in previous generations.